kdmandawe/rtr/README.md

 #### LOOSE COUPLING, OPEN-CLOSED PRINCIPLE

 - Can I add Commands easily?
-- Can I add something like AdvancedToyRobot that does some fancier stuff?
+- Can I add something like AdvancedToyRobot that does some fancier stuff than the BasicToyRobot?
-- Will I touch already released codes when I want to modify something or worse introduce bugs?
+- Will I touch already released codes when I want to modify something or worse will I introduce bugs?
-- Will someone new to the team understand my code easily and doesn't have to call me to fix something?
+- Will someone new to the team understand my code easily and doesn't have to call me to fix something or do an extensive walkthrough?

-The above are top considerations on design of this solution.
+The above are top considerations on the design of this solution.
 To promote loose coupling, you'll be seeing heavy use of interfaces and as mentioned above, design patterns.

 ## Author